DataBiosphere/java-pfb/docs/pfb.md

 ## Building Blocks

 ### Avro
-PFB format is built on [Avro](https://avro.apache.org/docs/), a data serilziation system.
+PFB format is built on [Avro](https://avro.apache.org/docs/), a data serialization system.
 When the avro file is deserialized, you'll find the data's schema alongside the row data, all in one compact file.

 ![An Avro file consists of both a schema and row data.](diagrams/avro.png)